 Coronavirus – latest news, support and advice: COVID Advice

 This dashboard is based on PHE, NHS England and ONS statistical releases and is updated twice weekly.
+COVID-19 Vaccinations are updated weekly as data from NHS England becomes available.
 Deaths are updated weekly following the release of the ONS dataset ‘Death registrations and occurrences by local authority and health board’.
-For more information please see slide 11 of the dashboard.
+For more information please see slide 15 of the dashboard.

 To maximise this dashboard to full screen, please click on the 3 dots in the top right of the dashboard.